 It’s a boat for tourists

-the shorter Navimag ferry between Puerto Montt and Puerto Chacabuco this is definitely a ferry mainly for tourists rather than local people.
+The longer ferry, from Puerto Montt to Puerto Natales, is definitely a ferry mainly for tourists rather than local people.
 There were some Chileans on-board, including some on holiday and the truck drivers that frequent the route, but I found there were fewer opportunities to chat with local people on this Navimag ferry.

 The Navimag ferry was worth the price